-Crete is one the biggest of the Greek Islands, and there is a lot to do and see everywhere you go.
-Due to its mountainous geography, the northern coast tends to be more populated and easy to access, while there are many places with very limited access in the South.
+Crete is one the biggest of the Greek Islands, and there is much to do and see everywhere you go.
+Due to its mountainous geography, the northern coast tends to be more populated and easy to access, while many places have minimal access in the South.

-Having a car and living up to your own flexible schedule allows you to stop whenever you please for a stunning picture or simply to unwind and take in the majestic local landscape.
+Having a car and living up to your own flexible schedule allows you to stop whenever you please for a stunning picture or to unwind and take in the majestic local landscape.